gumaerc-testorg/21h.165-spring-2019/content/pages/assignments.md

 Pick ONE question only:

-1. Shillington seems to suggest that it was largely Europeans and African chiefs and leaders who led the social-economic and political changes that took place in Africa between the 16th and 19th centuries.
+1. Shillington seems to suggest that it was largely Europeans and African chiefs and leaders who led the social-economic and political changes that took place in Africa between the 16{{< sup "th" >}} and 19{{< sup "th" >}} centuries.
 Do you agree with him?
 To what extent were the actions of ordinary men and women important to these changes?
-2. Discuss some of the ways in which the ecology and physical environments of eastern and central Africa helped structure the history of these regions between 16th and 19th centuries?
+2. Discuss some of the ways in which the ecology and physical environments of eastern and central Africa helped structure the history of these regions between 16{{< sup "th" >}} and 19{{< sup "th" >}} centuries?
 3. Please explain the connections (if any) between the trans-Saharan trade and the trans-Atlantic slave trade.

 The paper should be 2–3 pages long, double spaced.